Big Business (1988 film): Box office

 In the United States, Big Business debuted within the top three on the box-office chart and became a modest success, eventually grossing $40.2 million during its domestic run.

 Home media

 The film was released to VHS, Betamax, and Laserdisc in 1989 by Touchstone Home Video, with a DVD release in 2002.
 In 2011, Big Business was among a selection of titles from Touchstone and Hollywood Pictures to be licensed to Mill Creek Entertainment on behalf of Disney, and a DVD and Blu-ray disc were released of the film.
 The DVD is available on its own, as a double-feature with Straight Talk, and as a triple-feature with Straight Talk and V.I.
 Warshawski.

 In December 2017, Big Business and Scenes from a Mall were re-released on DVD and Blu-ray by Kino Lorber under license from Walt Disney Studios Home Entertainment.

+In 2026 Big Business became available to stream on Disney in Australia.
+As of September 2026 it is still available to stream on Disney in Australia.